domenicweber/learn_command_line_exercises/chapter_6/Readme.md

 > What files are in your home directory?

-Now that just doesn't seem fair.
-This implies I know where my "Home" directory is.
-As I know it's in the root of the HDD I type `cd /` and now type `ls` This shows me the contents in the root and there is "home"
+###Update

-I can `cd home` or I can `ls /home` both get the same result...showing me there is nothing in the folder
+If I type `cd ` with nothing else it will bring me to my home directory, from here I just type `ls` to see what's inside.
+I could also type `ls ~` from anywhere and see the same thing.

 > What's in slash temp?